api3dao/airnode/packages/operation/README.md

 `addresses.clients.[name]` - the string address value of each client contract that was deployed.

-`addresses.templates.[api-provider].[template-name]` - the string address value of each template that was deployed.
+`addresses.templates.[api-provider].[template-name]` - the string hash value of each template that was deployed.
 Templates are grouped by API provider as they can have duplicate names between API providers.

 ### 2. apiProviders